triamazikamno/goconfig/examples/simple/README.md

 # Simple to use

-This example shows the simplest way to use goConfig.
+This example shows the simplest way to use goconfig.

 Try the following commands: